Culture of Germany: Music

-In the field of music, Germany claims some of the most renowned classical composers of the world, including Bach and Beethoven, who marked the transition between the Classical and Romantic eras in Western classical music.
+In the field of music, Germany claims some of the most renowned classical composers of the world, including Bach, Mozart and Beethoven, who marked the transition between the Classical and Romantic eras in Western classical music.
 Also, Germans developed many Lutheran chorales and hymns.

-Other composers of the Austro-German tradition who achieved international fame include Wolfgang Amadeus Mozart, Brahms, Wagner, Haydn, Johann Pachelbel, Schubert, Händel, Schumann, Mendelssohn Bartholdy, Johann Strauss II, Bruckner, Mahler, Telemann, Richard Strauss, Schoenberg, Orff, and most recently, Henze, Lachenmann, and Stockhausen.
+Other composers of the Austro-German tradition who achieved international fame include Brahms, Wagner, Haydn, Johann Pachelbel, Schubert, Händel, Schumann, Mendelssohn Bartholdy, Johann Strauss II, Bruckner, Mahler, Telemann, Richard Strauss, Schoenberg, Orff, and most recently, Henze, Lachenmann, and Stockhausen.

 Germany is the largest music market in Europe, and third largest in the world.
 It has exerted a strong influence on rock and heavy metal music.
 Artists such as Herbert Grönemeyer, Scorpions, Blind Guardian, Rammstein, Nena, Unheilig, Xavier Naidoo, Tokio Hotel and Modern Talking have enjoyed international fame.

-German musicians have contributed heavily to developments in electronic music.
-Synth-pop, electronic body music, trance, hardcore.
-Krautrock band Kraftwerk, are considered to be the pioneers of synth-pop, electro, techno, and house music.
+German musicians have contributed heavily to developments in electronic music, in synth-pop, electronic body music, trance and hardcore.
+Krautrock band Kraftwerk are considered to be the pioneers of synth-pop, electro, techno, and house music.
 Tangerine Dream's "Love on a Real Train" was a major influence on the development of synthwave.

-German popular music of the 20th and 21st centuries includes the movements of Neue Deutsche Welle (Nena, Alphaville), Ostrock (City, Keimzeit), Metal/Rock, Punk (Nina Hagen, Böhse Onkelz, Die Ärzte, Die Toten Hosen), Pop rock (Beatsteaks), Indie (Tocotronic, Blumfeld) and Hip Hop (Die Fantastischen Vier, Deichkind).
-A global trendsetter is the German Minimal and Techno scene (e.g. Ricardo Villalobos, Paul Kalkbrenner and Sven Vath).
+German popular music of the 20th and 21st centuries includes the movements of Neue Deutsche Welle (Nena, Alphaville), Ostrock (City, Keimzeit), metal/rock, punk (Nina Hagen, Böhse Onkelz, Die Ärzte, Die Toten Hosen), pop rock (Beatsteaks), indie (Tocotronic, Blumfeld) and hip hop (Die Fantastischen Vier, Deichkind).
+A global trendsetter is the German techno and minimal scene (e.g. Ricardo Villalobos, Paul Kalkbrenner and Sven Väth).

 Germany hosts many large rock music festivals every year.
 The Rock am Ring festival is the largest music festival in Germany, and among the largest in the world.
-German artists also make up a large percentage of Industrial music acts, which is called Neue Deutsche Härte.
-Germany hosts some of the largest Goth scenes and festivals in the entire world, with events like Wave-Gotik-Treffen and M'era Luna Festival attracting up to 30,000 people.
+German artists also make up a large percentage of industrial and Neue Deutsche Härte acts.
+Germany hosts some of the largest goth or dark culture scenes and festivals in the entire world, with events like Wave-Gotik-Treffen and M'era Luna Festival attracting up to 30,000 people.
 In addition, the country hosts Wacken Open Air, the biggest heavy metal open air festival in the world.

 Since about 1970, Germany has once again had a thriving popular culture, now increasingly led by its reinstated capital Berlin, and a self-confident music and art scene.
 Germany is also very well known for its many renowned opera houses, such as Semperoper, Komische Oper Berlin and Munich State Theatre.
 Richard Wagner established the Bayreuth Festspielhaus.

 One of the most famous composers of the international film business is Hans Zimmer.
-The year 2020 was designated “Beethoven Year” to mark 250 years since the composer was born.
+The year 2020 was designated "Beethoven Year" to mark 250 years since the composer was born.